 According to astrologer Austin Coppock, Sagittarius is the zodiac’s resident “Doom Super Soldier” while Scorpio is the sign most likely to harbor a “Death Wish”, literally or figuratively.
 (Source) Combine the conscious awareness (Sun) in the sign of crusades (Sagittarius) with the unconscious instincts (Moon) in the sign of the underworld (Scorpio) and you get a Sun/Moon pairing that’s fervent, intense, and who will live life infused with a spirit of terrifyingly high stakes adventure.
 A free-wheeling scholar (Sagittarius) of the shadows (Scorpio Moon) at its best or a fanatical archer (Sagittarius) of darkness (Scorpio Moon) at its worst, this pairing is more than willing to risk its life for some great cause, with some Sag/Scorpios even willing to risk the life or livelihood of others as well.
 According to astrologer Wendell C Perry, for Sagittarius/Scorpio “it’s a matter of you against the world, and the world had better watch out”.
 (Source) To illustrate: Using its incorporation date as its date of birth, the insurance company American International Group (AIG) is a Sagittarius Sun, Scorpio Moon whose financial super-soldiering (Sagittarius) nearly doomed the entire economy to a Death Wish (Scorpio).
 (Chart)

 Most people think of AIG as simply the large insurance company whose failed derivative schemes put the livelihood of the entire world economy at risk during the collapse of 2008.
-The reality is that the company’s back story is far darker than anything that can be represented on actuarial tables or argued on the floor of Congress.
+The reality is that the company’s back story is far more sinister than anything that can be represented on actuarial tables or argued on the floor of Congress.
 For starters, AIG has been heavily involved in covert military operations since its inception.
 A year 2000 Los Angeles Times article entitled “The Secret Agent (Insurance) Man” traced the company’s involvement with “shadow wars” all the way back to at least World War II:

 Newly declassified U.S. intelligence files tell the remarkable story of the ultra-secret Insurance Intelligence Unit, a component of the Office of Strategic Services, a forerunner of the CIA, and its elite counterintelligence branch X-2.